ietf-wg-acme/acme/draft-ietf-acme-acme.md

 all of the identifiers in the certificate in previous transactions), then the server MAY proactively issue the requested certificate and provide a URL for it in the "certificate" field of the application.
-The server MUST, however, still list the satisfied requirements in the "requirements" array, with the state "valid".
+The server MUST, however, still list the satisfied requirements in the "requirements" array.

 Once the client believes it has fulfilled the server's requirements, it should send a GET request to the application resource to obtain its current state.
 The